Our Methodology

 - American Gastroenterological Association (AGA) clinical guidelines

-- Pharmacist and physician reference databases (Lexicomp, UpToDate)
+- Clinical reference databases (Lexicomp, UpToDate)

-How We Evaluate Products
+How We Test Products

 Every product is scored on five criteria.
 These default weights shift by context — for pregnancy guides, Safety Profile increases to 40%.
 For quick-relief guides, Speed of Relief increases to 25%.